clearlinux/clear-linux-documentation/source/collaboration/collaboration.rst

   repository.
 * `Log an issue`_: Enter an issue in the documentation repository for minor issues such as typos.
-* `Make a suggestion`_: Send your documentation suggestion to the mailing list.
+* `Make a suggestion`_: Send your documentation suggestion to the dev email inbox.
 * Test documentation: Step through our guides and tutorials to verify the instructions. `Log an issue`_ or `submit a pull request`_ with your findings.